 The human body needs vitamin B12 to make red blood cells, nerves, DNA, and carry out other functions.
 The average adult should get 2.4 micrograms a day.
 Like most vitamins, B12 can’t be made by the body.
 Instead, it must be gotten from food or supplements.

 And therein lies the problem: Some people don’t consume enough vitamin B12 to meet their needs, while others can’t absorb enough, no matter how much they take in.
 As a result, vitamin B12 deficiency is relatively common, especially among older people.
-The National Health and Nutrition Examination Survey estimated that 3.2% of adults over age 50 have a seriously low B12 level, and up to 20% may have a borderline deficiency.

-Are you at risk?
+Are you at risk of vitamin B12 deficiency?

 There are many causes for vitamin B12 deficiency.
 Surprisingly, two of them are practices often undertaken to improve health: a vegetarian diet and weight-loss surgery.

-Recognizing a B12 deficiency
+Vitamin B12 deficiency symptoms

 - strange sensations, numbness, or tingling in the hands, legs, or feet